sci-f/snakemake.scif/README.md

 technologies are already doing and I just haven't realized it :)

-**Outside container, shifter**
+**Outside container, Shifter**

-Note that we are working in a container that has had the build step done (as shown above to pull)
+Note that we are working in a container that has had the build step done (as shown above to pull and clone the repository)

 ```
-$ shifterimg images
-mycluster  docker     READY    e4e467178d   2018-02-23T21:29:58 vanessa/snakemake.scif:container-friends
-$ shifter --image=vanessa/snakemake.scif:container-friends --volume /scratch:/scif/data /opt/conda/bin/snakemake all
+$ shifter --image=vanessa/snakemake.scif:container-friends --volume `pwd`/data:/scif/data --workdir /scif/data /opt/conda/bin/scif run snakemake all
-# STOPPED here - need $PWD or equivalent command.
 ```

 ## Generate graphical representation of the workflow